p-ranav/alpaca/README.md

 ## Quick Start

-`serialize` allows users to pack C++ structs into a compact vector of bytes without macros or boilerplate code.
+Pack C++ structs into a compact vector of bytes without macros or boilerplate code.

 ```cpp
 #include <cassert>